Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Tests of Lepton Flavor Universality

 \subsubsection{$\tau$ polarization with \taupinu and \taurhonu}

 The Belle experiment measured in~\cite{Hirose:2016wfn,Hirose:2017dxl} the $\tau$ polarization fraction $P_\tau(D^*)$ introduced in Sec.~\ref{sec:th:longpol}.
 The analysis strategy is similar to that of the hadronic tag measurements of \BDstaunu decays~\cite{Lees:2012xj, Lees:2013uzd,Huschle:2015rga}, but reconstructs the $\tau$ lepton in the hadronic one-prong \taupinu and \taurhonu modes.
-For these final states, the helicity angle $\cos \theta_{h}$ can be explicitly reconstructed by taking advantage of the fully reconstructed tag-side $B$ meson to boost the visible $\tau$ daughter particles into the rest frame of the $\tau \nu$ lepton system with the 4-momentum
+For these final states, the helicity angle $\cos \theta_{h}$ can be explicitly reconstructed by taking advantage of the fully reconstructed tag-side $B$ meson to boost the visible $\tau$ daughter particles into the center-of-mass frame of the $\tau\nutb$ lepton pair whose 4-momentum

-The terms on the right hand side are the momenta of the colliding $e^+ e^-$ pair, the reconstructed tag-side $B$ meson, and the reconstructed $D^*$ candidate, respectively.
-In the lepton system frame, the $\tau$ energy and momentum magnitude are fully determined by $q^2$ and the $\tau$ lepton mass $m_\tau$,
+The terms on the right-hand side are the momenta of the colliding $e^+ e^-$ pair, the reconstructed tag-side $B$ meson, and the reconstructed $D^*$ candidate, respectively.
+In the $\tau\nutb$ center-of-mass frame, the $\tau$ energy and momentum magnitude are fully determined by $q^2$ and the $\tau$ lepton mass $m_\tau$, as follows

 In this frame, the cosine of the angle between the spatial momenta of the $\tau$ lepton and its daughter meson, $h$, is

 in which $E_h$ and $|\vec p_h|$ are the daughter meson energy and absolute spatial momentum, respectively.
 By applying a boost into the $\tau$ rest frame, one can then express the cosine of the helicity angle as